hugowindisch/swallow/README.md

 + Integrated asynchronous testing
 + Built with itself (mastering the framework lets you modify all the tools)

+#Release Notes
++ 0.0.4 Adds support for editing multiple documents from the same page (previously, only one visual component could be edited in one editor page, now it is no longer the case).
+Video: http://www.youtube.com/watch?v=TV7rRGpe5po&feature=youtu.be

 #Before you start
 + Make sure you have a recent version of NodeJS (ubuntu: installation with chris lea's ppa or from the sources, windows: recent install).